 Below you can see where the “anonymous” watches are located on the timeline.

-This timeline is also available as a high quality print with a size of 150cm x 85cm (59 x 33 inch).
-There are two versions:
+This timeline is available as a high quality print in two different sizes:

-Limited: 50 pieces, numbered and signed by Maria Abetti Panerai, the widow of Giuseppe Panerai in her Villino Panerai (Panerai Villa) in Florence: EUR 350 (plus shipping)
+Limited edition: 50 pieces, numbered and signed by Maria Teresa Panerai, the widow of Giuseppe Panerai in her Villino Panerai (Panerai Villa) in Florence: Sold out